Harrison Ingram

 Harrison Ingram Family

-Harrison Ingram is the son of Vera and Tyrous Ingram.
-He has an older brother, Will, who played basketball at the NCAA Division III level, and a younger sister, Lauren, who plays volleyball for Duke University.
-His family has a strong connection to sports, which has influenced his athletic journey.
+Harrison Ingram is the son of Tyrous and Vera Ingram.
+His older brother, Will, played basketball for Middlebury College at the NCAA Division III level, and his younger sister, Lauren, plays volleyball for Duke University.
+His parents are the owners of 17 McDonald’s franchise locations in the Dallas–Fort Worth area.

 Personal Life